 - Support: Struggling students can be partnered with more advanced students to help them with comprehending the story and writing the skit.

-- Check for understanding and monitor the recreation of "Sugar and Spice."
-Make sure the dialogue is written in the correct format and that the skit follows the same storyline was the original story.
+- Check for understanding and monitor students' creation of "Sugar and Spice" in drama form.
+Make sure the dialogue is written in the correct format and that the skit follows the same storyline as the original story.

 - Choose a few students to act out their skits and ask the class to explain the actions and what they learned about the characters.